-Subterra Renewables (Subterra) is a Torontobased geothermal utility company with the largest drilling fleet in North America that provides heating and cooling services to commercial and large-scale residential buildings across Canada, the United States and beyond, dramatically shrinking the fossil fuel consumption of those buildings.
+Subterra Renewables is a Toronto-based geothermal utility company that provides heating and cooling services to commercial and large-scale residential buildings across North America, dramatically shrinking the fossil fuel consumption of those buildings.

-Matthew Tokarik, President, Subterra Renewables, sums up the weight of this problem as a part of the decarbonization equation.
+Matthew Tokarik, President of Renewables at Subterra, sums up the weight of this problem as a part of the decarbonization equation.
 "Approximately 70% of all the carbon that buildings produce is a direct result of heating and cooling with traditional fossil fuel combustion on site," said Tokarik.
-"This is the single biggest problem that we're trying to tackle since the majority of carbon emissions in major urban centers come from the building sector."
+"This is the single biggest problem that we're trying to tackle."

-In addition to having 60 geothermal drills in its fleet, Subterra installs geothermal heating and cooling systems into customer buildings over a 30-year contract.
-This business model, better known as Energy as a Service (EaaS), reduces capital costs, operating costs and makes a significant impact on carbon savings in the building.
+In addition to having 60 geothermal drills in fleet, Subterra installs geothermal heating and cooling systems into customer buildings, tying back the energy over a 30 year contract.
+This business model reduces capital costs, operating costs and makes a significant impact on carbon savings in the building.

 By 2030, the federal government is going to more than double the carbon tax, increasing it to \$170 per ton.
-For the built environment, that means the cost of the natural gas will double.
+For the built environment, that means the cost of the natural gas per square meter will also double.
 The benefit of geothermal energy is the elimination of natural gas combustion, reducing volatility and the future burden of the carbon tax.
 Historically, real estate has been hesitant to change its own status quo, especially when only viewing the move to make buildings more efficient through the lens of capital expenditures.

 "Just looking at capex is being short sighted and myopic.
-Instead, looking at these investments over the course of the building's lifecycle yields a return.
-From the utility savings to the reduction in maintenance to the tax credits received when the project is complete, the long-term view creates an attractive opportunity and justifies the up-front capital cost," concluded Tokarik.
-"When Subterra is involved in a project, we can eliminate the up-front cost for developers all together."
+Instead, looking at these investments over the course of the building's lifecycle measures the return.
+From the utility savings to the reduction in maintenance to the tax credits received when the project is complete, the long-term view eliminates that upfront hurdle around the year-one capital cost," concluded Tokarik.